top of page

 This isn’t about dismissing painful events.
 It’s about understanding how our minds work so we can hold both truth and perspective.

-At work: One tough meeting overshadows months of collaboration.
-One reorg makes a stable company feel chaotic.
+*At Work: One tough meeting overshadows months of collaboration.
+One reorganization makes a stable company feel chaotic.

 Resetting your brain